date-aaron/date-aaron.github.io/index.md

 I'm Aaron, a PhD student in environmental economics.
 This site is an attempt to communicate some things about me that would help a potential romantic partner know if we'd be a good match.
 No need to read all this stuff, but if your interest is piqued, swipe right and let me know which parts you find interesting!

 ### My mission in life
 Currently, my main goal is to use my lifeforce as efficiently and joyously as possible to make the world a better place.
 I strive to use science and math (via economics) to help desribe our world's problems and test different solutions; in particular, around climate change and issues of environmental justice.
 Thoughout my life, I want to work with others and help build a community to make substantial change in the world.
+I am building a career around working deeply on a problem/project to understand it fully.

 ### My passions
 Our universe is a beautiful place, full of wonder and mystery.
 It's also full of systems that oppress some and benefit others.
 As a scientist, I seek to understand the world through models and data and hopefully use that information to make the world work better for everyone.
 My main passions in life are: